 Graduate Certificate in Statistics

 The Graduate Certificate in Statistics is ideal if you don't have all the background knowledge for a masters degree in statistics.
 This part-time distance learning programme runs from late September until early June.
-Students who perform well on this programme can progress on to either MSc programmes in statistics.
+Students who perform well on the programme can progress on to either the MSc in Statistics or the MSc in Statistics with Medical Applications.

 To apply for this course, complete the University of Sheffield's online application form for alternative routes and programmes.